eacton/CAGEF/Lesson_5/Lesson_5.md

 </div>

-- the estimated mean cholesterol for males in the C/C group is 178.
+-The estimated mean cholesterol for males in the C/C group is 178.12 mg/dl.
-- the estimated mean cholesterol for females in the C/C group is 178 + 5.7.
+-The estimated mean cholesterol for females in the C/C group is (178.12 + 5.71) mg/dl.
-- the estimated mean cholesterol for men in the C/G group 178 + 0.95.
+-The estimated mean cholesterol for men in the C/G group (178.12 + 0.96) mg/dl.
-- the estimated mean cholesterol for females in the C/G group is 178 + 5.7 + 0.95 + 12.7.
+-The estimated mean cholesterol for females in the C/G group is (178.12 + 5.71 + 0.96 + 12.74) mg/dl.

+There appears to be a significant interaction between being female and having the C/G genotype.

-Let's compare the without interaction and with interaction model.
+Let's compare the with interaction and without interaction model.

 ```r